BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

    top-level category as well.
  * Force some early-game gear unlocks to always happen
  * Fixed Swagman drop quantity
+ * Fixed a UCP 2.1 error which prevents Flame Knuckle from equipping a weapon or shield in Playthrough 1.
  * Removed disabled-by-default categories which I'd had in there for my own testing purposes.
 No real need to have them in there in the first place, and it just made checking/unchecking the mod fraught with potential unintended side effects.